 Where to Buy the Hakone Freepass

 The Hakone Freepass can be purchased at major Odakyu railway stations and ticket counters, at select Hakone Tozan Train stations, such as the Hakone-Yumoto Station (箱根湯本駅), as well as the Odakyu Sightseeing Service Counters located within Odawara station and west exit of Shinjuku Station (新宿駅).
-The Hakone Freepass from Tokyo can also be purchased online, which gets you a voucher delivered to your home address.
+The Hakone Freepass from Tokyo can also be purchased online via the Rakuten Travel Experiences, which gets you a voucher delivered to your home address.
 To exchange your voucher, visit the Odakyu Shinjuku counter or the Odakyu Tourist Information Center at Odawara Station to receive your pass.

 *Until just recently, travellers were able to purchase passes through station ticketing vending machines, however, based on Odakyu website in June 2020, this option is no longer available (until further notice).

 The Enoshima-Kamakura Freepass is another pass option run by Odakyu Railways, and offers the cheapest option for visitors in Tokyo to see the ocean town of Enoshima (江の島) and the Giant Buddha of Kamakura (鎌倉大仏) in one day.
 Available to both residents and foreign travellers, the pass also includes discounts for various tourist attractions, including aquariums, caves, shrines, art museums, and local restaurants.
 For more sights along the Odakyu line, we put together a brief itinerary for a day to Enoshima here.